spdx/spdx-spec/chapters/relationships-between-SPDX-elements.md

 ### 11.2.1 Description

-This field provides a place for the SPDX file creator to record any general comments about the relationship.
+This field provides a place for the SPDX Document creator to record any general comments about the relationship.
 The metadata for the relationship comment field is shown in Table 70.

 Table 70 — Metadata for the relationship comment field